jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

    - Display the object in center horizontal

-     1. Click on Object you want to show in center horizontal
+     1. Click on the Object you want to show in center horizontal

      2. Click on Center Horizontally In Band